 Rate instalments are due:

-Tea Tree Gully Council ratepayers can now choose to receive quarterly rates notices electronically via Council's portal to view, manage and pay their rates online.
-See your latest rates notice for your personalised registration details.
-You can also use our contact form to request your registration details and sign up.
+Tea Tree Gully Council ratepayers can receive quarterly rates notices electronically via Council's portal to view, manage and pay their rates online.
+See your latest rates notice for your registration details, or use our contact form to request your registration details and sign up.

 - Login to your online banking account

 - Look for the BPAY View or View Bills section